-- Third dose will be sanctioned based on the micro credit plans, the repayment has to be either monthly/quarterly /half yearly based on the cash flow and it has to be between 2 to 5 Years. - Fourth dose onwards: repayment has to be either monthly / quarterly / half yearly based on the cash flow and it has to be between 3 to 6 Years. - 7.4.
-Security and Margin: No collateral and no margin will be charged up to Rs.
-10.00 lakhs limit to the SHGs.
+- The Third year/ Third dose of loan will be repaid in 24-36 months in monthly/ quarterly instalments - The loan from Fourth year/ Fourth dose onwards has to be repaid between 3-6 years based on the cash flow in monthly/ quarterly installments. - 7.4.
+Security and Margin: No collateral and no margin will be charged up to ₹ 10.00 lakhs limit to the SHGs.
 No lien should be marked against savings bank account of SHGs and no deposits should be insisted upon while sanctioning loans.